ASTR 1230 (O'Connell) Lecture Notes

 objective prism spectra for 300,000 stars (ca. 1900) was immensely

-valuable in clarifying stellar evolution.
+valuable in clarifying the physical nature of stars and stellar evolution.

 With the development of large telescopes, astronomers realized they